sairam-chari/MRT_Assignments/README.md

 ---

 ## License
-This project is part of the Mars Rover Team (MRT) trainee program at IIT Bombay.
-All code and reports are intended for educational purposes.
-Usage is subject the terms of my will.
+This project is the result of the Mars Rover Team (MRT) (IIT Bombay) assignments.
+All codes and reports are intended for educational purposes.
+Usage is subject to the terms of my will.

 ---